 What is the best way to get euros for my trip?

 The best, safest and most cost effective way to obtain euros for your trip is to withdrawal euros from an ATM machine (called a Bancomat) AFTER you arrive in Italy.
 You’ll find that Bancomats are virtually everywhere, just as you would find ATMs in North America.

 Keep in mind that you will likely be charged a fee by your bank (usually $3 – $5) each time you withdraw money, and there will probably be a limit on the amount that you can withdraw at a given time (ask your bank), but the fee to convert dollars to euros before your trip is usually much more.
 Just be sure to notify your bank ahead of time that you’ll be using your ATM card in Italy – or your card will likely be blocked as a security precaution.

-We highly recommend getting in condition by regularly walking on hills and/or stairs before you arrive in Italy.
-Although we do offer options for those who wish to walk less, or who choose to opt out of a walk entirely, our tours are designed for active travelers.
-They are not recommended for those with walking difficulties, breathing issues or any health-related condition that would severely limit tour participation and/or impede or inconvenience the rest of the group.
+Our trips are designed for active travelers.
+They are not recommended for those with walking difficulties, breathing issues or any health-related condition that would severely limit trip participation and/or impede or inconvenience the rest of the group.

 Are your tours non-smoking?